bill of materials

-Once in the product, tap the ‘BOM’ button in the product menu bar.
+Once you're in the product, you can access the BOM section by clicking on the 'BOM' button in the product menu bar.

 import from library

-The import from library function allows you to easily import reusable component data that has previously been created and is stored in your BOM libraries.
+The 'import from library' function lets you import reusable component data from your BOM libraries.

-Once the required component is located from the search results dropdown, tap the component to import it into the product BOM.
+Once you've located the required component, tap on it to import it into the product BOM.

 import from a group

-To import all the BOM components added to a BOM group, select the dropdown to the left of the search bar that has the default selection as ‘Library’ and change the selection to ‘Group’.
+To import a set of components that are typically used together, change the dropdown to the left of the search bar from 'Library' to 'Group'.

-Once the required group is located from the search results dropdown, tap the group, and all of the components for that BOM type within that group will be imported into the product BOM.
+Then, tap on the necessary group in the search results dropdown, and all of the components for that BOM type within that group will be automatically imported into the product BOM.

 import from a product

-To import the BOM components assigned to a previously created product, select the dropdown to the left of the search bar that has the default selection as ‘Library’ and change the selection to 'Product'.
+To reuse BOM components, you can import data from a previously created product.
+Select the dropdown menu to the left of the search bar, and change it to 'Product'.

 adding a new bom component